 During your college years, there will be many different things that require your attention.
 Your schoolwork, extracurricular activities, maybe a part time job, and if you’d like to have a social life, that too.
 Time will be the most important commodity you have.
 Learning to make the most of it is vital to your success both inside and outside the classroom.
 But what if you’re horrible at managing your time right now?
 What if you’re the master procrastinator?
 Where do you start to get on track?
-That’s ok.
-At some point or another we’ve all been there, and we can tell you it’s going to be ok.
+That’s okay.
+At some point or another we’ve all been there, and we can tell you it’s going to be okay.
 Here are our do’s and dont’s for balancing your schedule.

 Do: Set goals

 Before you begin any task, it helps to know exactly what needs to be accomplished.
 Setting a goal allows you to do that.
 You can set short term goals for the day or for the week, like getting a paper done before the weekend, or long term goals like getting an A in one of your most difficult classes this semester.
 You should have goals to accommodate every area of your life, not just academics.
 You can also have personal goals, like making a new friend, or extracurricular goals like joining a student organization you’re interested in.
 When you set clear goals, you are more likely to stay committed to them and get things done.

 Don’t: Take on too much